 The plaintiff was awarded payment equal to twice the minimum wage for the estimated hours she was underpaid plus attorney fees, all of which totaled $54,766.47.

 The award of legal fees to Hayber was decried as a “dangerous precedent” by John Kennelly, attorney for Vito’s, in an interview with the Connecticut Law Tribune.
 Kennelly said the ruling “means there is now an open season for every small restaurant business that does not have an entire legal department to protect them from the minutia of the state Department of Labor regulations.”

-Richard Hayber of the Hayber Law Firm said the award of attorney fees allows workers who don’t have much money to be represented in court.
-“This is an important ruling for attorneys who take on wage cases for low-wage workers that they will be paid when they win,” Haber told the Law Tribune.
+Richard Hayber of Hayber, McKenna & Dinsmore said the award of attorney fees allows workers who don’t have much money to be represented in court.
+“This is an important ruling for attorneys who take on wage cases for low-wage workers that they will be paid when they win,” Hayber told the Law Tribune.

 Vito’s by the Water closed down shortly thereafter and in 2018 filed for bankruptcy in federal court, although it’s unknown if the bankruptcy filing was directly related to costs associated with the court case or the judgement.

 But the judge’s 2017 ruling was used as precedent in other lawsuits Hayber filed on behalf of restaurant employees.

 For instance, a suit filed in 2018 against C&L Diners which owns a Denny’s Restaurant in Westbrook and two 2019 suits against 99 Restaurants and 85 Main reference the Stevens decision in their initial complaint and use the same argument that was successful against Vito’s.